 Short term volunteers stay at the Hotel Backpackers and travel to the Children’s Village via boat.

-If you are a long term volunteer, you will stay at Casa Guatemala.
+If you are a short-term volunteer, you will stay at Casa Guatemala.
 Otherwise you will stay at the Hotel Backpackers and travel to the orphanage via a lancha.

 Casa Guatemala is situated in a swampy / jungle area that is only accessible via a 20-minute boat ride.
 It isn't actually that isolated, but it does mean that facilities are basic (lights out around 8pm when the generator goes off, no hot water, etc) and that wildlife can be a pain (lots of mosquitos, some snakes, large spiders and scorpions).

-There is no television, no cold drinks, and when it is not raining the temperature can reach 100 degrees.
-There is a volunteer house where 32 volunteers can sleep.
+There is no television, no cold drinks, and when it is not raining the temperature can reach 100°F / 37°C. There is a volunteer house where 32 volunteers can sleep.
 The rooms have bunk beds and there is a communal area and cooking facilities.

 Do I need a visa to get into Guatemala?

 People from the following listed places do not need to apply for a visa: USA, Europe, Australia, New Zealand, Canada.
 A 90 day tourist visa can be obtained with just your passport when crossing the border, or at the airport.

 People from countries not listed above should enquire at a Guatemalan embassy or consulate.
 If you are staying more than 90 days, you just need to leave the country to either Mexico, Belize or Costa Rica in order to renew your visa.
 An official extension may also be obtained in the migration offices in the city.

 Do I need a work permit?